moan0s/ILMO2/docs/dev/translation.rst

 ===========
 Translate HTML-files
 ____________________
+First you have to add the text "{% load i18n %}" in every html file at the top.

 Write the string in your html file beetween these two tags: {% translate "String" %}

 Translate python-files